awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-nucleus-component.md

 ## Versions<a name="greengrass-nucleus-component-versions"></a>

 This component has the following versions:
++ 2\.5\.x
 + 2\.4\.x
 + 2\.3\.x
 + 2\.2\.x
 + 2\.1\.x
 + 2\.0\.x

+## Operating system<a name="greengrass-nucleus-component-os-support"></a>

+This component can be installed on core devices that run the following operating systems:
++ Linux
++ Windows

+For more information, see [Supported platforms](setting-up.md#greengrass-v2-supported-platforms)\.

 ## Requirements<a name="greengrass-nucleus-component-requirements"></a>

 Devices must meet certain requirements to install and run the Greengrass nucleus and the AWS IoT Greengrass Core software\.
-For more information, see [AWS IoT Greengrass Core software requirements](setting-up.md#greengrass-v2-requirements)\.
+For more information, see [Device requirements](setting-up.md#greengrass-v2-requirements)\.

 ## Dependencies<a name="greengrass-nucleus-component-dependencies"></a>